c0ffeecat/csci331-fall2024-project/README.md

 ## GRAHAM BORIS

 My main contributions to the website came from the documentation and the slideshow.
 My Linux laptop is 32-bit, meaning it does not support Docker, and I was unable to get Docker to work on my Windows 11 Desktop machine after about 6 hours of troubleshooting.
 I also assisted in the brainstorming session when we first met as a group, but my main contribution came from working on the majority of the slideshow and documentation for our website.
 I also handled getting the website working on Render.
-If I were to do a project like this again, I would make sure that whatever software the group was going to use was compatible with my machine prior to signing up for a group, but regrettably with this project I was naive and assumed the issue could be resolved, and when I realized it seemed unreasonable to try to join another group so late in the project.
+If I were to do a project like this again, I would make sure that whatever software the group was going to use was compatible with my machine prior to signing up for a group, but regrettably, with this project I was naive and assumed the issue could be resolved, and when I realized it seemed unreasonable to try to join another group so late in the project.

 ## AIDAN KEEFE

+My contributions were creating the interface for the server and database.
+I assisted in brainstorming the idea for the website.
+I created the initial documentation.
+I also set up the docker portions of the project.
+If I could do this project again I would use redis and implement paging to handle more traffic.

 ## JACOB METZ